TDECU Stadium Construction FAQs

 - Bridges connecting the east side end zone upper concourse to sideline seating on both the north and south sides of TDECU Stadium.

-Will I be able to rent the new club space for an event?
+Can I rent the club space for an event?

-- Yes, the 12,400-square foot multi-purpose club overlooking the field of play (25 feet above playing surface) with views of the Houston downtown skyline is available for events throughout the year with food and beverage service available.
+- Yes, the 12,400-square foot multi-purpose club overlooking the field of play (25 feet above playing surface) is available for events throughout the year with food and beverage service available.

-- If you are interested in renting any of the Houston Athletics facilities please contact Beckye Levin at UH Sports & Entertainment - 832-842-3100 or email at firstname.lastname@example.org.
+- If you are interested in renting any of the Houston Athletics facilities please contact Houston Athletics Event Management at 713.743.8901.

 - Every concession stand has a variety of cooking equipment in order to prodcue a variety of quality items.

-- The full service kitchen will cater to suite holders, club patrons and special events throughout the year.
+- The full service kitchen caters to suite holders, club patrons and special events throughout the year.

-- Yes, beer will be sold responsibly throughout TDECU Stadium (as was the case in Robertson Stadium).
+- Yes, beer is sold responsibly throughout TDECU Stadium.

-- In addition to beer sales, wine & spirits will be available throughout the stadium.
+- In addition to beer sales, wine & spirits are available throughout the stadium.

 Can the current design accommodate more than 40,000 seats?

-- Yes, while TDECU Stadium will originally seat 40,000, it is being designed for a future capacity of 60,000 seats.
+- Yes, while TDECU Stadium seats 40,000, it was designed for a future capacity of 60,000 seats.
 This includes the strategic placement and installation of foundations in the current phase to accommodate future expansion.

-What type of videoboard/scoreboard will TDECU Stadium have?
+What type of videoboard/scoreboard does TDECU Stadium have?

 - State-of-the-art HD-video board located on the west end of TDECU Stadium.
 Sized at 2,584 square feet (38 feet high, 68 feet wide), the board was designed by Panasonic using Nichia technology.

-- A video production room will be housed on the working level of the press box.
+- A video production room is housed on the working level of the press box.